-During 2023 and 2022, the Fund capitalized interest costs as a regulatory asset relating to construction of \$3,289,927 and \$2,519,976, respectively.
+During 2024 and 2023, the Fund capitalized interest costs as a regulatory asset relating to construction of \$2,728,965 and \$3,289,927, respectively.

-The Fund, as lessee, has entered into various leases for building and equipment with lease terms expiring between 2025 and 2034.
+The Fund, as lessee, has entered into various leases for building and equipment with lease terms expiring between 2025 and 2030.
 Leases that have a maximum possible lease term that are non-cancelable by both lessee and lessor, have a term of more than 12 months, and a present value greater than \$5,000 are considered to be "right to use" assets.
 Unless explicitly stated in the lease agreement, the discount rate used to calculate lease right-of-use assets and liabilities in which the Fund acts as lessee is the City's incremental borrowing rate based on the expiring date.
-The discount rate used for leases during the years ending December 31, 2023 and 2022 was 0.38%
+The discount rate used for leases during the years ending December 31, 2024 and 2023, was 0.38%.

-Effective January 1, 2022 SPU adopted GASB 96 as discussed in more detail in Note 1.
-The Fund has one software agreement with the term ending in 2026.
-Any software agreement that is negotiated by Seattle IT that is for the benefit of multiple departments, will be accounted for at the City level by Seattle IT and is excluded by the Fund.
-The discount rate used for the software agreement during the year ending December 31, 2023 was 2.70%.
+The Fund has two software-based information technology arrangements (SBITAs) with terms ending in 2027.
+Any subscription-based information technology arrangement (SBITA) that is negotiated by Seattle IT that is for the benefit of multiple departments, will be accounted for at the City level by Seattle IT and is excluded by the Fund.
+The discount rate used for the software arrangement during the years ending December 31, 2024 and 2023, was 2.70%.

-Minimum payments under the leases are as follows:
+Minimum payments under the leases and SBITA's are as follows: